 - Artificial neural networks are machine learning models that are inspired by how the brain works.
 Indeed, brain research has frequently led to new approaches like the use of connections between neurons of different layers rather than adjacent ones (multi-layer approach).
 Neural network, on the other hand, are often employed to model the brain and its learning algorithms. - The first wave of neural network research started in the late 1950s and was focusing on a single perceptron (in hardware).
 It was possible to use multiple perceptrons in parallel, but they were only connected to input and output states.
 The problem of perceptrons was articulated in its famous inability to learn a simple XOR function.
-Even though it was shown that a two-layer network could indeed encode an XOR function, the limitations were obvious and a first AI winter began. - The second wave started with research in the 1960s with the introduction of hidden layers.
-Several researchers were developing similar ideas but the credits usually go the Rumelhart, Hinton, and Williams and their 1986 paper on backpropagation which describes the approach with such clarity that it is still the basis for many descriptions in text books.
-The area revived quickly and lead to convolutional networks, recurrent networks, belief networks with many of the concepts found today in deep learning.
-However, the field suffered from calculation issues (vanishing and exploding gradients) and the computational limitations in the 1980s and 1990s. - At the beginning of the 2000s, almost no research was published or cited and funding was very sparse.
+Even though it was shown that a two-layer network could indeed encode an XOR function, the limitations were obvious and a first AI winter began. - The second wave stated with research in the 1960s with the introduction of hidden layers.
+1986 paper on backpropagation backpropagatibacho backpropagation backpropagatibackpropagation backpropagat - At the beginning of the 2000s, almost no research was published or cited and funding was very sparse.
 However, the Canadian government funded a small research team around Hinton that first rebranded the field into "Deep Learning" and then published in 2006 a break-through paper with a fast learning algorithm for deep belief nets.
 In parallel, compute power has significantly grown.
 Inspired by the Canadian research team, the field arose again and soon it was found that GPUs were up to 100 times faster than CPUs.
 This allowed the training of deep networks within hours and days rather than weeks and months.
-Google started in 2011 its Google Brain research project to connect thousand of CPUs for a network with 1 billion weights.
-Since then, research has generated an enormous amount of improvements and efficient learning frameworks leading to an overwhelming success story of AI with many applications.
+Google started in 2011 its Google Brain Since then, research has generated an enormous amount of improvements and efficient learning frameworks leading to an overwhelming success story of AI with many applications.